Wat Arun: Travel

 Wat Arun can be accessed through the Chao Phraya River, and ferries travel across the river towards the Maharaj pier.
 For foreigners, the temple charges an entrance fee of 200 baht (as of March 2024).
 During Kathina, the king travels to Wat Arun in a procession of royal barges to present new robes to the monks there.

+In December 2023, Wat Arun was used as a venue for the Tourism Authority of Thailand’s Vijit Chao Phraya 2023 program, featuring projection-mapping and light-and-sound performances along the Chao Phraya River.